Viasat/halite/doc/halite/tutorial/halite_notebook.md

    {:fields {:specRefs [:Vec :tutorials.notebook/SpecId$v1]}}}
 ```

-A notebook contains spec references.
+A notebook contains items.
 This is modeled as the results of having parsed the references out of the contents of the notebook.
-Constraints are added to make some of the vector fields have set semantics (i.e. to not allow duplicates).
-This is done rather than representing the fields as sets because sequence operations cannot be deterministically applied to sets.
+This is a vector, because the order of the items matters when resolving spec references mixed in with the creation of new specs.

 ```clojure
 {:tutorials.notebook/Notebook$v1